bucketplus/ca-control-api-nodejs/Readme.md

 * `icon` - path to a local 512x512 jpg or png file that represents the service.

-* `developer` - the email address of the developer (should match their login)
+* `developer` - the email address of the developer (should match developer login registered with us)

 * `tags` - an array of text tags that describe the action (these should be defined somewhere so people re-use the same labels)

-* `attribution` - info about external services used, if any
+* `attributions` - an array of external services used, if any.
+Each should include:

   * `name` - the name of the external service that powers the action

   * `url` - the URL of the external service that powers the action

+  * `icon` - the icon of the external service that powers the action

 * `billing` - info about the cost of this service.
 Collected fees are shared between Bucket+ and the developer.